riparias/vmm-macrophytes-occurrences/README.md

 ## Rationale

-This repository contains the functionality to standardize the macrophytes data of the (VMM) to a [Darwin Core Archive](https://ipt.gbif.org/manual/en/ipt/2.5/dwca-guide) that can be harvested by a [GBIF IPT](https://ipt.gbif.org/manual/en/ipt/2.5/).
+This repository contains the functionality to standardize the macrophytes data of the [Flanders Environment Agency](https://en.vmm.be/) (VMM to a [Darwin Core Archive](https://ipt.gbif.org/manual/en/ipt/2.5/dwca-guide) that can be harvested by a [GBIF IPT](https://ipt.gbif.org/manual/en/ipt/2.5/).

 ## Workflow